 Symptoms of Pleural Mesothelioma

-Pleural Mesothelioma, which is a cancer in the lining of the lungs is the most common type.
+People usually show symptoms of cancer usually after 10 to 15 years after their initial exposure to asbestos, according to the Mesothelioma + Asbestos Awareness Center. mesothelioma, which is cancer in the lining of the lungs, is the most common type.
 Here are the most common symptoms:

 Peritoneal Mesothelioma Symptoms